B-Roux/notebook/Arch-VMwarePlayer-setup.md

-\[Last updated 2022-02-23 - review all footnotes]
+\[Last updated 2022-02-24]

 Before beginning, review and famaliarize yourself with the [default Arch installation instructions](https://wiki.archlinux.org/title/installation_guide).
 Please be aware that I am making this guide as a personal cheat-sheet, and that you follow it completely AT YOUR OWN RISK.
 I make no guarantees - this is meant solely as for convenience and should not be used without consulting the official documentation for any technology or service.
+If you do find any mistakes or issues, however, please let me know so I can fix them!

 # Part 1: Getting the Virtual Machine Running
 The first step in the process is making and configuring the actual virtual hardware for our machine.
 Par 1 will cover this process.